๐ŸŽ“SAT

 Why This Matters

-The SAT Reading section isn't testing whether you can read—it's testing whether you can think strategically about texts under time pressure.
-Every question type, from vocabulary-in-context to evidence-based reasoning, requires you to demonstrate specific analytical skills: identifying central ideas, analyzing author's craft, synthesizing information, and evaluating arguments.
-Understanding these underlying skills transforms random passages into predictable puzzles with consistent solution methods.
+The SAT Reading section isn't testing whether you can read.
+It's testing whether you can think strategically about texts under time pressure.
+Every question type, from vocabulary-in-context to evidence-based reasoning, requires specific analytical skills: identifying central ideas, analyzing author's craft, synthesizing information, and evaluating arguments.
+Once you understand these underlying skills, passages become predictable puzzles with consistent solution methods.

-Here's what separates 700+ scorers from everyone else: they don't just read passages and hope for the best.
-They approach each text with a systematic toolkit, knowing exactly what to look for and how to eliminate wrong answers efficiently.
-Don't just memorize these strategies—practice applying them until they become automatic.
-The goal is to spend your mental energy on analysis, not on figuring out your approach.
+What separates 700+ scorers from everyone else is that they don't just read passages and hope for the best.
+They approach each text with a systematic toolkit, knowing what to look for and how to eliminate wrong answers efficiently.
+Practice applying these strategies until they become automatic.
+You want to spend your mental energy on analysis, not on figuring out your approach.

 Pre-Reading Strategies: Set Yourself Up for Success

-Before diving into a passage, smart readers orient themselves.
-These techniques help you build a mental framework so new information has somewhere to land.
+Before diving into a passage, orient yourself.
+These techniques build a mental framework so new information has somewhere to land.

 Skimming and Scanning Techniques